Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Put on disposable gloves.

-Bleeding from the incision, or an opening of the incision where it was previously closed
+Bleeding from the incision, or an opening of the incision where it had been closed

 Increased redness, swelling, or pain in or around the incision

 Increased drainage or foul-smelling drainage.
 It doesn't matter what the color is.

 Change in the color of the incision

 Fever of 100.4°F (38°C) or higher, or as directed by your healthcare provider